A framework to drive a proof or refutation of the Collatz Conjecture

 Given the function defined for the natural numbers:

-f(n) = (3n+1)/2 of n is odd n/2 if n is even (
+f(n) = (3n+1)/2 if n is odd; n/2 if n is even

-Let's define that a number n is reductible if it exist a finite k so that f^k(n)=1
+Let's define that a number n is reductible if it exist a finite $k$ so that $f^k(n)=1$

 By brute force we know that all the first checked natural numbers are reductible.
 As for today this has been proved until 2^68 (David Bařina https://github.com/hellpig/collatz).